sravani-engineer/robust-hand-gesture-recognition/README.md

 - Distance changes
 - Different users and hand variations

-👉 This project evaluates performance under these challenges.
+👉 This project evaluates performance under these real-world challenges.

 ---